Clan Agnew: 19th Century

-Sir Andrew Agnew, 7th Baronet (1793–1849) who married Madeline, daughter of Sir David Carnegie of Pitarrow Bt (later the Earl of Southesk) was an MP for Wigtonshire 1830-37 and a strong promoter of the Sabbath Observance Bills.
+Sir Andrew Agnew, 7th Baronet (1793–1849) who married Madeline, daughter of Sir David Carnegie of Pitarrow Bt (later the Earl of Southesk) was an MP for Wigtownshire 1830-37 and a strong promoter of the Sabbath Observance Bills.
 Sir Andrew Agnew, 8th Baronet married Lady Louisa Noel, daughter of the 1st Earl of Gainsborough.
-He served in the 93rd Highlanders in Canada and was MP for Wigtonshire.
+He served in the 93rd Highlanders in Canada and was MP for Wigtownshire.

 Principal branches

 The principal branches of the Clan Agnew include: